Top Of Table Porto Main Event In Primeira Liga Restart - UrduPoint

 The venues for the remaining fixtures were not divulged by the league but according to local press reports they will be held in their usual locations.

-Porto hold a point advantage over the title holders with both sides set to meet in the Portugese Cup final -- but a new date for that match has yet to be scheduled.
+Porto hold a one-point advantage over the title holders with both sides set to meet in the Portuguese Cup final -- but a new date for that match has yet to be scheduled.